 Great Impact

-We aim to make a long term difference for the Palestinian local community through the exchange of ideas and “walking in each other’s shoes”.
-Volunteering and interning is a unique opportunity to genuinely make an impact on your life as well as others including Palestinian children, refugees, youth and community members in the West Bank, Palestine.
+We aim to make a long-term difference for the Palestinian local community by exchanging ideas and “walking in each other’s shoes”.
+Volunteering and interning is a unique opportunity to genuinely impact your life and others, including Palestinian children, refugees, youth, and community members in the West Bank, Palestine.

 What You Will Contribute

-As an intern on the Palestine and Israel in Context Internship Program you will not only be studying the issues at hand but will also be working with the Center to create constructive programs geared toward benefiting members of the Palestinian community here in Hebron, West Bank.
+As an intern in the Palestine and Israel in Context Internship Program, you will be studying the issues at hand and working with the Center to create constructive programs geared toward benefiting members of the Palestinian community here in Hebron, West Bank.

-Additional program options include helping local schools educate Palestinian children on a variety of subjects.
-These include conversational English, science, arts and music.
+Additional program options include helping local schools educate Palestinian children on various subjects.
+These include conversational English, science, arts, and music.

 Benefits of Interning In Hebron, Palestine.

 Participating in Hebron on the Palestine and Israel in Context program will present the intern with opportunities for cultural immersion in order to make the greatest impact.
-By taking part in this program, participants will reach out to the Palestinian community of Hebron.
-They will conduct research about the conflict between Israel and Palestine as well as immersing themselves in Levantine culture.
+Participants will reach out to the Palestinian community of Hebron by participating in this program.
+They will conduct research about the conflict between Israel and Palestine and immerse themselves in Levantine culture.
 These factors will combine to provide interns with a well-rounded understanding of the Israeli/Palestinian situation as well as Palestinian and Levantine culture as a whole.

 When interning in Palestine, participants will find themselves at the heart of Arabic culture and life.
-This may entail visiting local shops and restaurants, taking part in Palestinian festivals and cultural events, navigating the complex and intricate communities of Hebron, touring cultural heritage sights, venturing into Palestine’s beautiful natural parks and meeting with local politicians and community actors.
-In addition, interning in Hebron will give participants the opportunity to fully immerse themselves in the Arabic language.
+This may entail visiting local shops and restaurants, participating in Palestinian festivals and cultural events, navigating the complex and intricate communities of Hebron, touring cultural heritage sights, venturing into Palestine’s beautiful natural parks, and meeting with local politicians and community actors.
+In addition, interning in Hebron will allow participants to immerse themselves in the Arabic language fully.
 With over 300 million native speakers, learning the Arabic Language will open many doors and will further connect participants to the community of Hebron.

 Visit Areas Of Humanitarian And Political Significance In Hebron

-Interns will have the opportunity to visit areas of humanitarian and political significance in Hebron.
+Interns can visit areas of humanitarian and political significance in Hebron.
 These areas include refugee camps and settlements located on the fault lines of Palestine and Israel.
-The purpose of visiting these sites is simple – interns will gain a better understanding of the Palestinian – Israeli conflict by speaking to those most affected.
+The purpose of visiting these sites is simple – interns will gain a better understanding of the Palestinian-Israeli conflict by speaking to those most affected.
 This can include refugees and those whose lives have been directly affected by Israeli settlements.
-When visiting these locations, however, the Engage in Palestine makes it its mission to include the opinions of as many people as possible on all sides of the Israeli/Palestinian conflict.
+When visiting these locations, however, Engage in Palestine makes it its mission to include the opinions of as many people as possible on all sides of the Israeli/Palestinian conflict.

-Interning in Hebron on the Palestine and Israel in Context program will provide numerous opportunities for connecting participants to the rich culture, history and modern life of Palestine and the Levant.
+Interning in Hebron on Palestine and Israel in Context program will provide numerous opportunities for connecting participants to Palestine and the Levant’s rich culture, history, and modern life.
 Furthermore, visiting Hebron will immerse program participants in the political realities of Israel and Palestine, helping them develop a concise grasp of its impacts, repercussions, and potential solutions.
 Finally, working in Hebron will provide participants with the opportunity to lead and take an active role in any community that needs it.

 Benefits Of The Palestine and Israel In Context Internship Program: